-In July 2021, the EU Commission will publish its proposal for a carbon border adjustment mechanism.
-A leaked draft proposal is circulating in Brussels and beyond.
-European researchers from the Climate Friendly Materials Platform are concerned under the proposed CBAM design, the Fit For 55 package will not create an investment framework to contribute to the green transition.
-They suggest a set of refinements using well-established elements which will allow the Green Deal to provide the basis for an inclusive transition to climate neutrality.
+In July 2021, the EU Commission published its proposal (read additional analysis) for a carbon border adjustment mechanism.
+European researchers from the Climate Friendly Materials Platform are concerned that under the proposed CBAM design, the Fit For 55 package will not create an investment framework to contribute to the green transition.
+In their position paper, they suggest a set of refinements using well-established elements which will allow the Green Deal to provide the basis for an inclusive transition to climate neutrality.

 Key Messages from the Position Paper

 - The researchers propose adjustments to the CBAM file to secure incentives for investments towards climate neutrality while avoiding carbon leakage risks and uncertainty on WTO compatibility.

 - Their proposal combines three well-established policy elements: